hghcomphys/pantea/README.rst

 Features
 --------
 * The design of Jaxip is `simple` and `flexible`, which makes it easy to incorporate atomic descriptors and potentials.
-* It uses `autograd` to make defining new descriptors straightforward.
+* It uses `automatic differentiation` to make defining new descriptors straightforward.
 * Jaxip is written purely in Python and optimized with `just-in-time` (JIT) compilation.
 * It also supports `GPU-accelerated` computing, which can significantly speed up preprocessing and model training.